alphagov/government-service-design-manual/service-manual/user-centered-design/resources/forms.md

 All form elements other than buttons should have a label.
 Each form group should have a form group label.
-This can be marked up using a HTML label or legend tag.
 More complex form groups may also need individual form control labels.

+Labels should be marked up using a HTML label or legend tag, depending on how you've coded the form group.

 ### Associate your labels